 - 1 cup chicken stock

-- 2-3 tbsp coarse ground Dijon mustard I use Grey Poupon Country Dijon
+- 2-3 tablespoon coarse ground Dijon mustard I use Grey Poupon Country Dijon

 - salt